biotomas/htmlMiniGames/age-of-hexagons/Readme.md

 In order or priority

-1. surrounded (by 4 or more neighbours) hexas turn color (including buildings)
 1. each unit can move once per turn + 2 extra moves
 1. symmetry for level editor
 1. random level generator